 The interviews were conducted between September 2021 and March 2022 via videocall (Zoom), lasting between 42 and 65 min, and were transcribed verbatim.
 The practitioners' statements were analysed through several iterations in MaxQDA using inductive category formation (Mayring 2015), for recurring themes, which were then grouped into categories.
 It was decided to retain anonymity for the practitioners, reporting their job titles in a general way, and also not identifying individual newsrooms.
-The study procedure was approved by the Institutional Review Board of [redacted] for compliance with ethical guidelines.
+The study procedure was approved by the Institutional Review Board of the Social Science Faculty at LMU Munich for compliance with ethical guidelines.